 Insider Tip - Be sure you don’t bury your peonies too deeply when adding mulch to your garden.
 Remember, they like access to our cool mountain air.

 Space - Give each peony plant enough space to grow to maturity without being crowded.
 Each plant needs a space of about a 3' diameter for best health.
 Planted too closely together and denied air flow between plants, peonies become prone to gray mold.

 You shouldn’t need to divide your peonies for many years.
 In fact, peonies dislike being disturbed and often don’t bloom for 2 or 3 years after being divided.
 However, if your peonies are growing well in good conditions but still aren’t flowering as they should, it could mean that it’s time to lift and divide them.
 Use a sharp tool to divide the roots into sections with 3-5 eyes each and replant ASAP.
 Follow the same steps for transplanting as for planting initially.

 This beautiful spring weather makes this the perfect time to plant a new peony.
 Of the many varieties we've just received, most are in full inspirational bloom.
 All have been grown for this weekend's 57th Spring Open House.

 Experienced gardeners and those just starting out will delight in brand-new, first-time-ever plants, plus gifts, prizes, specials, and a chance to hang out with other people that think it's awesome to get their hands dirty growing their own flowers and vegetables.
 It will be fun, so join us!

-Until next week, I'll see you at the Garden Center.
+Until next week, I'll be celebrating spring with other gardeners here at Watters Garden Center.